YogeshGoyyalA-1/LDO_Design/README.md

 ### Technology-Specific Plots

-Using the GPDK 45nm PDK, the following technology-specific plots were generated to evaluate transistor performance.
+Using the HP 45nm PDK, the following technology-specific plots were generated to evaluate transistor performance.

 ## **NMOS Circuit in Cadence**
 ![nmos_circuit](images/nmos_circuit.png)